akc42/server-utils/README.md

 Breaking change as of 3.0.0  logger is now an async function returning a promise fulfilled when (if set) a log file entry is made

-both `Debug` and `logger` bit now support LOG_FILE environment variable.
-When set points to a log file rather than the console.
-If it is not undefined these two modules will write to the log file rather than the console.
+both `Debug` and `logger` have had their file logging removed as its causing more issues that its worth

 These are installed with as many of few of the items that you want like so:-